cluesblues/teamcity-documentation/topics/python.md

 The Python build runner automatically detects Python on agents and allows running Python scripts on Windows, Linux, and macOS.

 >Since TeamCity 2020.2, this bundled runner replaces the obsolete [Python Runner plugin](https://plugins.jetbrains.com/plugin/9042-python-runner).
-The new runner offers support for virtual environments, Docker, TeamCity Kotlin DSL, and provide more extra features like test coverage.
+The new runner offers support for virtual environments, Docker, TeamCity Kotlin DSL, and provides more extra features like test coverage.

 Refer to [Configuring Build Steps](configuring-build-steps.md) for a description of common build steps' settings.
 Refer to [Docker Wrapper](docker-wrapper.md) to learn how you can run this step inside a Docker container.